 Isabella Lenyo's Story

 “An extraordinary case that they could not solve.”
-For nearly six years, that is what doctors across the country told Julie and George Lenyo as they sought a diagnosis for their daughter Isabella’s recurrent bouts with pneumonia.
+For nearly six years, that is what doctors across the country told Julie and George Lenyo as they sought a diagnosis for their daughter Isabella’s recurrent bouts of pneumonia.

 Finally, they found a doctor who shared their commitment to finding the root cause of Isabella’s condition.
 This extraordinary dedication would lead the family to National Jewish Health, and a definitive diagnosis.